 Objective: Establish common ground that there is a clear market opportunity happening in the world today (or what we call a “disruption in the force” at Unusual).
 You are looking for nodding heads and agreement that now is the time to solve it.

 Classic total addressable market (TAM) slide.
 For a venture investor, the market needs to be big enough that they don’t need to do the math.
 Revenue potential is in the billions of dollars (not necessarily today, but in a timeframe that is relevant for this company).
 That said, we highly recommend a bottoms-up analysis to prove the point.
 Example: 50,000 companies buy DevOps tools today.
 If 2% of the market purchases $100k worth of subscription software from us, we will be a $100M ARR business in seven years.

 Objective: Investor feels “greed” for the opportunity and isn’t questioning market size after this slide.
 Leave no doubt that the prize is worth the fight.

-5. Solution - Explain what you do in 1-2 slides.
+Explain what you do in one to two slides.
 First, explain it in 25 words or less.
 Second, highlight the aspects of your solution that are particularly important to a customer and difficult to build.
 Note: don’t go into every technical detail.
 If the investor wants to dive deeper on the technology, she will in a separate session.
 At this point, the investor is going to give you the benefit of the doubt that you can do what you say you can do.
 She is mostly deciding if the solution in theory is compelling.